Once you know a building control application is required you can decide on the type of application you want to submit:

 Application fees are payable in two parts.
 You pay for the plans to be checked when you submit the application and later you pay an inspection fee when works start.
 For schemes not inspected for 5 years or more, there is a new charge.

-Please contact our Building Control team for details of all fees and charges.
+Contact Building Control for details of fees and charges.

 Building notice application